These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Alfred Hitchcock.
 Perf.
 Anny Ondra, John Longden, Cyril Ritchard.
 British International Pictures, 1929.
 Adapted from the play by Charles Bennett.

-Synopsis: Alice, a young lady and daughter of a shopkeeper, has a boyfriend who’s a detective at the Scotland Yard.
+Synopsis: Alice, a daughter of a shopkeeper, has a boyfriend who’s a detective at the Scotland Yard.
 One night, she goes on a date with an artist, who attempts to rape her in his studio.
 She kills him in self-defense, but a witness later tries to blackmail Alice and her boyfriend.
-An exciting police chase culminates atop the Round Reading Room at the British Museum.
+A police chase culminates atop the Round Reading Room at the British Museum.

 Related post: ‘Blackmail’ and the British Museum